 Pre-consumer waste could be a material that left the factory however was discarded before it absolutely was prepared for client use.

-Post-consumer waste is item discarded after consumer use, such as old corrugated containers (OCC), old magazines, and newspapers.
+Post-consumer waste is items discarded after consumer use, such as old corrugated containers (OCC), old magazines, and newspapers.
 Paper suitable for recycling is called “scrap paper”, often used to manufacture molded pulp packaging.

 The industrial method of removing ink from paper fibers of recycled paper to create deinked pulp is termed deinking.

-Following are some steps which are used in waste paper recycling.
+Following are some steps that are used in waste paper recycling.

-- FIrst step of waste paper recycling is, paper is taken from the bin and then placed in a large recycling container with paper from other recycling bins.
+- The first step of waste paper recycling is, the paper is taken from the bin and then placed in a large recycling container with paper from other recycling bins.

-- The separated paper is then washed with soapy water to remove inks, plastic film, staples and glue.
-The paper is place into a huge holder wherever it’s mixed with water to make ‘slurry’.
+- The separated paper is then washed with soapy water to remove inks, plastic film, staples, and glue.
+The paper is placed into a huge holder wherever it’s mixed with water to make ‘slurry’.